-The part of Mexico we live in is often referred to as NOT REAL MEXICO.
-People who are from Mexico city or other parts of the country often say “the tacos here are nothing like where I’m from”.
+Here in the Yucatan Peninsula of Mexico, we don’t get THE most authentic Mexican food.
+People from Mexico city or other parts of the country often say “the tacos here are nothing like where I’m from”.
 Now that we traveled throughout the country, we are in agreement with these sentiments.
 The tacos that I’ve had throughout Mexico city can’t compare to what we get here.
 Sorry Playa, you can’t beat everybody at everything.
 You can take your beaches as some of the best in the world instead.

 It’s also interesting what people think they will get when they order certain food items.
-For example, if you can find a burrito on a menu here, I would be shocked.
-They are far and few between.
-Quesadillas are usually ‘natural’, which means a popular Mexican cheese, like Oaxaca or Panela is the only item in them.
+For example, if you can find a burrito on a menu here, I would be shocked, they are far and few between.
+Quesadillas are usually ‘natural’, which means a popular Mexican cheese, like Oaxaca or Panela being the only item inside.
 You can find fajitas, but they’re more for the tourists.
 This is a taco town.

 Honestly though, I still prefer flour tortillas.
 There are very few places that make them fresh here, but they still have them.
 We used to stop at one shop for fresh flour tortillas, then go a few blocks a way for fresh Oaxaca cheese, something my still daughter begs me for every time she sees a place that makes it, (she’s actually quite the Oaxaca cheese snob) and have that as our snack.
 Simple, yet delicious.